Performance Analysis Of Tech Leaders Portfolio

 This chart shows the Z-Score statistics of rolling quarterly returns net of all fees and trading costs.
 A Z-Score of 0 means that the quarterly return on that date is the average quarterly return since inception.
 Z-Scores of +2 and -2 mean that the quarterly returns are respectively above and below the average by 2 standard deviations.
 This chart can be used to visualize the evolution of returns across market environments and to highlight performance deviations from historical patterns.

-This chart shows the rolling 6-month correlation of the portfolio to its benchmark (CoreAllAsset Custom Index).
+This chart shows the rolling 6-month correlation of the portfolio to its benchmark (Tech Leaders Custom Index).

 Beta is a measure of how a portfolio moves in relation to a reference market index.
 A beta of 1 means that the index and the portfolio move in unison.
 In that case if the index gains 2 percent, the portfolio will also gain 2 percent, and if the index loses half a percent, the portfolio will also lose half a percent.
 A beta of 0.3 means that if the index moves up 1 percent, the portfolio will gain only 0.3 percent.
 Negative betas indicate that the portfolio will move in the opposite direction from the index.
 With a beta of -0.3, should the index move up 2 percent the portfolio will lose 0.6 percent.
 If the index loses 1 percent, the portfolio will gain 0.3 percent.

-The market index used for your portfolio is the security with symbol CoreAllAssetCustomIndex_BA.
-Our financial engines have computed your portfolio's average beta as 0 since inception on 01/25/2020.
+The market index used for your portfolio is the security with symbol TechLeadersCustomIndex_BA.
+Our financial engines have computed your portfolio's average beta as 0.7 since inception on 09/19/2014.
 The chart below gives a more detailed view of the portfolio's behavior over time by displaying its rolling 6-month beta.
-This means that each data point on the chart corresponds to the portfolio's beta to CoreAllAssetCustomIndex_BA calculated over the previous 6 months.
-It is worth noting that because market correlations are not stable, your portfolio's average beta since inception (0) may be quite different than the average of the 6 months rolling beta shown below.
+This means that each data point on the chart corresponds to the portfolio's beta to TechLeadersCustomIndex_BA calculated over the previous 6 months.
+It is worth noting that because market correlations are not stable, your portfolio's average beta since inception (0.7) may be quite different than the average of the 6 months rolling beta shown below.

 About Net Monthly Returns

-This performance table displays the calendar monthly returns of your investment strategy from inception on 01/25/2020 through 01/25/2020.
+This performance table displays the calendar monthly returns of your investment strategy from inception on 09/19/2014 through 02/14/2020.
 Results are shown net of all fees and trading costs.
-Management fees for this strategy were applied using a flat rate of 0.01 percent annually.

 An examination of monthly calendar returns is most useful to investors familiar with the historical behavior of capital markets who can develop insights into the strategy's risk exposures implied by the difference between the strategy's performance and markets returns in specific months.